jaliliB21/buying-and-selling-goods/README.md

 # buying-and-selling-goods
 Hi!
+This is a project with powerful Django framework.

 The project you see is a site for buying and selling goods, where you can put products for sale or buy the products available on the site.

 Features and capabilities of this project: